-Summer is just around the corner and it's time to start making fresh, healthy salads!
+Summer is here and it's time to start making fresh, healthy salads!
 I make a salad that's very popular among friends, family, and clients and it's been dubbed my "Kale Superfood Salad".
 It features several nutrient dense foods that are grown and produced either locally or within Canada including hemp hearts, kale, cabbage, carrots, sauerkraut, apple cider vinegar and seaweed!

 My favourite aspect of this recipe is that it showcases Mermaid Fare's hana tsunomata, which is a beautiful variety of seaweed grown in Atlantic Canada.
 If you're not used to eating seaweed this recipe is a great opportunity to start adding this nutrition powerhouse your diet.
 Hana tsunomata is rich in minerals and trace elements, omega-3 fatty acids, and B vitamins.
 It's loaded with dietary fibre and is a source of plant-based protein, iron, and iodine, making it a suitable option for vegans, vegetarians and anyone looking to add more nutrients to their diet.

 Quick tip: If you've never used seaweed before, here's how you rehydrate it.
 Add 5 g (about a handful) to a medium sized bowl and cover it with about 2 cups of water.
 Let it sit for about 5 minutes allowing the seaweed to fully rehydrate.
 You'll notice the seaweed will expand significantly.
 Simply drain the rehydrated seaweed in a colander and dry it off, squeezing out the excess water, using a hand towel.

 1 bunch of kale, leaves removed and finely sliced, stems discarded

 1/2 of a small red cabbage, finely sliced (by hand or using a food processor)